 Our ability to detect orbital debris at such heights is limited, but studies indicate that the orbital debris population is probably less severe there than in low Earth orbit.
 However, since the geostationary orbit is a special natural resource, many spacecraft operators boost their old spacecraft into higher, disposal orbits at the end of their mission.

-15. With so many objects in Earth orbit, what is the likelihood of collisions between orbital debris and operational spacecraft?
+15. With so many objects in Earth orbit, what is the likely outcome of collisions between orbital debris and operational spacecraft?

-Operational spacecraft are struck by very small debris (and micrometeoroids) routinely with little or no effect.
-Debris shields can also protect spacecraft components from particles as large as 1 cm in diameter.
+Operational spacecraft are struck by very small, sub-millimeter-sized orbital debris (and micrometeoroids) routinely with little or no effect.
+Millimeter-sized orbital debris represents the highest penetration risk to most robotic missions operating in low Earth orbit.
 The probability of two large objects (> 10 cm in diameter) accidentally colliding is very low.
 The worst such incident occurred on 10 February 2009 when an operational U.S. Iridium satellite and a derelict Russian Cosmos satellite collided.

 16. What can be done about orbital debris?